Live Webinar

 • Welcome and overview of exercise physiology in HCM

-• Effects of chronic exercise in HCM
+• Effects of chronic exercise on HCM phenotype

 • Mechanisms of ventricular tachycardia/fibrillation and exercise-related sudden cardiac death in the general HCM population